snori74/linuxupskillchallenge/index.md

 # Linux Upskill Challange

-A course aimed at keen beginners who aspire to get Linux-related jobs in industry - junior Linux sysadmin, devop-related work and similar.
+A month-long course aimed at keen beginners who aspire to get Linux-related jobs in industry - junior Linux sysadmin, devop-related work and similar.
 Server focussed and commandline, but assumes essentially no prior knowledge, and starts off very gently - designed to be well-suited to a Windows or Apple person as well as those that already using Linux in some form.

 The course is run via Reddit, at https://reddit.com/r/linuxupskillchallange